shopspring/decimal/README.md

 Here are the notable differences:
 - Trailing zeroes are not removed by default
 - Zero value has exponent of 0
+- By default decimal is marshaled to JSON as a number

 # decimal